 "Hm, maybe," she said in a thoughtful, sing-song voice.
 Then she laughed again.
 "Everyone is always frightened of me these days, but I can't help myself.
 It's just too funny when I scare them, even if I don't mean to."
 She paused for a moment, looking at them.

-"Boo!" she tried suddenly, and was rewarded when they all jumped.
+"Boo!" she tried suddenly, and they all jumped.
 Both Kairi and Roxas' feet nearly left the ground, their flinch was so severe.
 She laughed again, throwing her head back merrily.

 "I guess it's a little comforting to know there actually was a ghost all along, and that I wasn't just imagining things," said Kairi feebly.
 Having her fears realized could have been worse, she figured.
 At least the ghost seemed content to simply sit and make fun of them, rather than something more gruesome.